elunna/nerfhack-changelog/README.md

 * Healers start with 2 eucalyptus leaves.
 * Healers get a bonus when applying unicorn horns
 * Healers can use an uncursed unicorn horn as if it is blessed.
-* Healers get sickness resistance instead of warning at level 15 (Evil).

 ### KNIGHT
 * Only lawful Knights can dip for Excalibur (Evil/Spork)